Th3ThirdMan/music-quiz/README.md

 ## Site Overview

 The Now That's What I Call a Music Quiz is a parodic ode to the biggest selling album compilation brand in the world, which first came to light in the early 80s.
-The website is a quizzical resource created for those who enjoy music and the kitsch elements this brand has continued to extol from the 80s to this current day.
-It is designed to test the knowledge of those who partake in the quiz, offering questions from each different decade.
+The website is a quizzical resource created for those who enjoy music and the more kitsch elements this brand has continued to exhibit from the 80s to this current day.
+It is designed to test the musical knowledge of those who partake in the quiz, offering questions that span a few decades.
 <br><br>

-It is a quiz designed to be interacted with by people of all ages and its use serves to provide a fun and brain-shaking experience for those who feel their knowledge is up to scratch musically.
+It is a quiz designed to be interacted with by people of all ages and its use serves to provide a fun and brain-teasing experience for those who want to know if their knowledge is up to scratch musically.
 <br><br>

 The Home page of the quiz is the primary source that reflects a strong and appealing visual of what the quiz is all about.
-It highlights it's relationship and reference in an anachronistic manner with the opening title.
-Enthusiasts of the brand through all eras can relate to the well-known slogan "Now That's What I Call Music!".
+The opening title highlights a relationship to music and reference a well-known and love brand in an anachronistic manner.
+Enthusiasts of the brand through all eras can relate to the slogan "Now That's What I Call Music!".
 This is emblazoned on the Home page as a strong title.
-Coupled with this, the page indicates there are 8 questions available for users to attempt.
-This is a whittled down amount that lends to an almost 80s theme. additional historical information and anecdotal content which site visitors can enjoy.
+The background image is the official logo representative of Now 3 to Now 17, from years 1984 to 1990.
+On the Information page it indicates there are 8 questions available for users to attempt.
+This is a whittled down question bank that lends to the 8 surrounding the 80s theme.
 <br><br>

-The Information Page gives the user

 ![Image of Music Quiz](assets/images/amiresponsive.png)